KeyboardCowboy/todoist-mcp-server/README.md

 "Update documentation task to be due next week" "Change priority of bug fix task to urgent"
 "Add description to team meeting task"
+"Update 'Review PR' to have a deadline next Friday"
 ```

 ### Completing Tasks